 • Pull any weeds and clear away any debris and turfgrass.

-• Dig a hole three times wider than the container your clementine tree came in but the same depth.
+• Dig a hole three times wider than the container your clementine tree came in but at the same depth.

 • Tease the roots of the root ball gently with your hand or a small spade.